 Qualification: is based on passing :

 - a multiple choice exam of 50 questions

-- a question paper requiring short written answers
+- a question paper requiring 4 short written answers.

-- full written tasting notes and identification of 2 wines.
+- full written tasting notes for 2 wines.

 This qualification is accredited at Level 5 in the National Framework Qualification of Ireland, and is recognised as such by the National Qualifications Authority of Ireland.